core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 Capability and Settings messages are used for two purposes:

-* Capability options advertise the capabilities of the sender to the recipient.
+* Each capability option advertises one capability of the sender to the recipient.

 * Setting options indicate a setting that will be applied by the sender.